dinaayoub/reading-notes/401/class-14.md

 ## Review, Research, and Discussion

 1. What’s the difference between a FIFO and a standard queue?
 There's no difference.
 2. How can the server be assured a message was properly received?
 By getting an acknowledgement from the client that the server would listen for.
 3. What classic design pattern is best represented by event driven programming?
+I'm not sure?
+[Singleton](https://refactoring.guru/design-patterns/singleton), maybe?
 4. How do you test an event driven system?
+Automation: by testing all the functions
+Manual: by emitting the events

 ## Vocabulary Terms